Statistical properties of dynamics. Introduction to the functional analytic approach: Piecewise expanding maps

 \subsection{The stability under deterministic perturbations}

-We have seen that piecewise expanding maps associated transfer operators have spectral gap on bounded variation functions.
+We have seen that mixing piecewise expanding maps associated transfer operators have spectral gap on bounded variation functions.

-Now let us consider perturbations and a family $L_{\delta }$ of operators.
+Now let us consider their statistical stability to perturbations.
 If we consider $BV$ and $L^{1}$ as a weak and strong spaces, and we consider perturbations for which UF1,...,UF4 \ are satisfied, then Proposition \ref {stabi}, gives us a quantitative statistical stability estimation

-where $h_{\delta },h_{0}$ are the absolutely continuous invariant measures of $L_{\delta },L_{0}$.
+where $h_{\delta },h_{0}$ are the absolutely continuous invariant measures of the perturbed map $T_{\delta }$ and of the unperturbed one $T_{0}$.
 UF1,...,UF4 are satisfied by a wide variety of stochastic and deterministic perturbations.

-In particular let us consider deterministic perturbations so that $L_{\delta }$ is the transfer operator of a family of maps $T_{\delta }$ satisfying a uniform Lasota Yorke inequality (UF1) \ with $BV$ \ and $L^{1}$ \ as strong and weak space (we remark that given a family or a given perturbation of some map, the existence of a uniform Lasota Yorke inequality is something that can me checked easily).
-The assumptions UF3 \ UF4 \ are automatically satisfied.
-If also UF2 is ($||(L_{\delta }-L_{0})g||_{1}\leq \delta C||g||_{BV}$ ) then we have our quantitative statistical stability estimation to hold.
+In particular let us consider deterministic perturbations so that $L_{\delta }$ is the transfer operator of a family of maps $T_{\delta }$ satisfying a uniform Lasota Yorke inequality (UF1) \ with $BV$ \ and $L^{1}$ \ as strong and weak space (we remark that given a family or a given perturbation of some map, the existence of a uniform Lasota Yorke inequality is something that can me checked easily). \ In the case $T_{0}$ is topologically mixing the assumptions UF3 \ UF4 \ are easily satisfied.
+We recall that in this case the assimption UF2 would be $||(L_{\delta }-L_{0})g||_{1}\leq \delta C||g||_{BV}$.
+If also UF2 is satisfied for some kind of perturbation then we have our quantitative statistical stability estimation $(\ref{hso})$ established for these systems and perturbations.

-It is not difficult to characterize families of deterministic perturbations for which UF2 \ hold.
-For example families whose diameter is small in the Skorokhod metric
+It is not much complicated to characterize families of deterministic perturbations for which UF2 \ hold. \ The Skorokhod metric defines the distance between two maps $T_{1}$ and $T_{2}$ as